Clubs: LA Galaxy | Opening: 2003 | Capacity: 27,000 seats

 The stadium changed name to StubHub Center in June 2013 following a new naming rights deal.

 Until 2014, StubHub Center was the home of both LA Galaxy and Chivas USA, but then became the sole home of the former when the latter ceased operations.
-Los Angeles’ new franchise, Los Angeles FC, will not play at StubHub Center but instead aim to build a new stadium at the Los Angeles Memorial Sports Arena site.
+Los Angeles’ new franchise, LAFC, does not play at StubHub Center but instead at the new Banc of California Stadium.

 StubHub Center is located in the Los Angeles suburb of Carlson, just over 13 miles south of Los Angeles downtown.